Welcome! I'm glad you're here. My name is Laura, I'm married to Mike and I'm lucky enough to have one little bambino, Eli.

 I grew up in small town Iowa and loved every second of it.
-But my love for my husband was greater, pulling me up 200 miles to the bustling, booming and somewhat terrifying (what would you think if you suddenly had to drive 20 miles to see a star?)
-Twin Cities about five years ago.
+But my love for my husband was greater, pulling me up 200 miles to the bustling, booming and somewhat terrifying for a small town girl - Twin Cities about five years ago.

 While I always dreamed of being a stay-at-home mom as a girl, the reality is a lot different than when you're 13 years old and have absolutely no comprehension of what it's like to nurse your fussy child at 2 a.m., be pooped on in the face or well - let's go with the big one here - give birth to a child which, let's be real, feels exactly like trying to push a Honda Civic out between your legs.

 Becoming a mom is one of the best things that ever happened to me, but it's also one of the hardest.
 I'm not a natural "kid-person" but luckily, that's not a requirement to have children and my kid doesn't seem to know the difference.

 All together, becoming a wife, momma and homeowner inspired me to expand my domestic abilities beyond my impressive skills in baking a frozen pizza and obvious talents at purchasing everything West Elm produces.
 I grew up in an amazing family that taught me the value of what hard work and a little sweat could do, so I've been testing the waters in baking, crafting, decorating, diy-ing, cooking, gardening and pretty much any other house related "ing" you can think of to save us money (Mike would say that's debatable) and improve our lives.
 (Mike says to "please add usually.")